Costs of studying & living

 If you are an Australian student, your fees will be outlined in your invoice (statement of account).

-Course tuition fees may vary for different courses and may change each year.
-We can provide fee assistance and advice if you need help paying your fees.
+Course tuition fees may vary for different courses and change each year.
+If you have questions about your fees, please contact VUHQ or submit an online enquiry via AskVU.

 Course resources, textbooks & materials

-You may need to buy equipment, textbooks or clothing to participate in some courses.
-These resource and material fees will vary depending on the needs of the course.
+You may need to buy equipment, textbooks or uniforms to participate in some courses.

-Cost of textbooks varies depending on your course.
+The cost of textbooks and materials will vary depending on your course.
 To find out which textbooks you need, find your course units and check if there is required reading.
-If you need a book for a short time, borrow it from a VU library.
+You may be able to borrow textbooks and other study resources from the VU Library.

 Other study costs